 Local counsel can play an important role here, as they will be able to advise how the contract would be read, and what would be read into it, if their governing law were applied to the contract.

 The choice of jurisdiction can have an even greater impact than the governing law.
 A contract means little unless it can be enforced effectively.
 At the most basic level, this means having confidence that it will be considered by a competent and independent judiciary.

-What is easy to overlook is that the speed of litigation, availability of supporting remedies (particularly injunctions) and any automatic rights of appeal can have a major difference on the practical ability to obtain redress.
+What is easy to overlook is that the speed of litigation (the infamous “Italian torpedo”), availability of supporting remedies (particularly injunctions) and any automatic rights of appeal can have a major difference on the practical ability to obtain redress.
 At its most extreme, a perfectly good legal claim may not be worthwhile pursuing.

 Other considerations may include procedural rules such as discovery – with the position in England typically being more like that in the US, with wide-ranging discovery – and the typical cost of litigating in a given jurisdiction.

 The main alternative to litigation is for parties to provide, upfront, for any disputes to be governed by arbitration, rather than by the courts of any particular country.
 There are a number of reasons why some parties choose international arbitration, including:

 - the perceived neutrality of arbitral tribunals, with the parties able to nominate their own arbitrators, or process for choosing arbitrators;

 - the confidentiality and privacy of the process; and

 - the application of the New York Convention, which has been ratified by over 150 countries, for the enforcement of arbitral awards.

 It may also be worth including a contractual tiered dispute resolution process, which may require disputes to be first escalated (potentially up to CEO-CEO level) before a claim can be issued.
 A clause could also provide for alternative procedures such as mediation or expert determination, with recourse ultimately to litigation or mediation if a dispute cannot be resolved.